phillipchenpc/eecs149-249a-final-project/README.md

 conda activate train_intersect_149-249a
 ```

-### Without (on bare metal machines)

 ## Directory
 ```
 .
+|-- lingua_franca // All lingua franca scripts.
+Built off of Lab template
-|-- train // Controls for the light-rail tram Pololu
+  |--train // Controls for the light-rail tram Pololu
-|-- em_vh // Controls for the Emergency Vehicle/First Responder Pololu
+  |-- ev // Controls for the Emergency Vehicle/First Responder Pololu
-|-- intersection // Logic for the intersection
+|-- intersection.py // Logic for the intersection
-|-- modules // Contains the necessary modules used by the above 3 actors
+|-- modules // Contains code testing the components needed for the intersection
 ```